 Florence is a medium-sized city located in the state of Kentucky.
 With a population of 32,227 people and nine constituent neighborhoods, Florence is the eighth largest community in Kentucky.

 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Florence is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Florence is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Florence who work in office and administrative support (17.69%), sales jobs (11.54%), and management occupations (11.31%).
+There are especially a lot of people living in Florence who work in office and administrative support (16.36%), management occupations (10.63%), and sales jobs (10.56%).

 Also of interest is that Florence has more people living here who work in computers and math than 95% of the places in the US.

-The percentage of people in Florence who are college-educated is somewhat higher than the average US community of 21.84%: 26.60% of adults in Florence have at least a bachelor's degree.
+The overall education level of Florence is somewhat higher than in the average US city of 21.84%: 27.14% of adults 25 and older in the city have at least a bachelor's degree.

 Florence is a somewhat ethnically-diverse city.
 The people who call Florence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Florence residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Florence include Irish, English, Italian, and French .

 The most common language spoken in Florence is English.
-Other important languages spoken here include Japanese and Spanish.
+Other important languages spoken here include Spanish and Japanese.